Posted by Fadi Edmond Elzayat Nov 12, 2024

 Dental crowns are a popular choice for restoring and protecting teeth.
 Still, before deciding, you’ll want to understand the various types of crowns available and the potential risks and benefits.
 This post will teach you more about dental crowns, including the procedures and costs involved.

+A dental crown is a form of dental repair that encases an entire tooth.
+It’s commonly used to repair broken, cracked, or severely decayed teeth and provides cosmetic benefits.
 Crowns are usually made of porcelain, ceramic, gold, or alloy materials and come in various shapes and sizes.
 Speaking with a dentist before deciding which type of crown is the best option for you is important.

 Think of dental crowns as a snug hat for your tooth that can restore your damaged tooth.
 The dental crown is attached to your tooth and covers the visible section of your damaged tooth.

 Dental crowns comprise metals.
 Some of the metals include gold, nickel, palladium, and chromium.
 Metal crowns are the least likely to break, chip, or shatter, last the longest in terms of wear, and require only a minimal portion of your tooth to be removed.
 They can also endure biting and chewing.
 The most significant disadvantage of this sort of crown is its shiny tint.
+Metal crowns are an excellent solution for molars that are not visible.

 A big advantage of a porcelain dental crown is that it can be colored to match the teeth next to it, so, on the surface, you have all natural-looking teeth.